-Her articles have been published in the Journal of Applied Psychology, Journal of Experimental Social Psychology, Journal of International Business Studies, and Organizational Behavior and Human Decision Processes, among others.
+Her articles have been published in the Journal of Applied Psychology, Journal of Management, Journal of Experimental Social Psychology, Journal of International Business Studies, and Organizational Behavior and Human Decision Processes, among others.
 Professor Belkin has also presented her work on major international conferences, such as Academy of Management (AOM), Academy of International Business (AIB), International Association for Conflict Management (IACM), and Emotions and Work Life (EMONET) and her academic work has repeatedly won best paper awards.
 She also serves on the Editorial Board of Human Relations (FT 50) journal.

-Professor Belkin’s research received a wide press coverage in a number of leading business and finance media outlets, including, Business Week, CNBC, The New York Times; the Boston Globe, the Wall Street Journal, CNN.com, Fortune magazine, the Financial Times, Quartz, among others with a number of radio interviews and TV appearances.
+Professor Belkin’s research received a wide press coverage in a number of leading business and finance media outlets, including, Business Week, Forbes, CNBC, Newsweek, Time, The New York Times; the Boston Globe, The Wall Street Journal, CNN.com, NBCnews.com, Fortune magazine, The Financial Times, Quartz, among others with a number of radio interviews and TV appearances.